-Description: Design a mug featuring a favorite quote, image, or hand-drawn design, and etch it into a powder-coated, double-walled coffee mug.
+Description: Design a mug featuring a favorite quote, image, or hand-drawn design, and etch it into a powder-coated, double-walled 16 oz coffee tumbler.
 Develop beginner vector design skills in the open-source Inkscape software, learn about laser cutters, and watch your design emerge as a 90 watt laser blasts away the powder coating to reveal the shiny steel underneath.

 Take home: Custom laser-etched powder-coated coffee mug

 Price: $65 per person

 Description: Choose one of our designs that has been laser-etched into wood, and hammer in small brad nails.
 Then add layers of vibrant color with your choice of string to create a custom work of art.

 Description: Start with our notepad template and create a custom design.
 Add a quote, logo, or hand-drawn image, and etch it into a stylish wooden notepad box.
 Develop beginner vector design skills in the open-source Inkscape software, learn about laser cutters, and watch your design emerge as a 90 watt laser blasts your design in to a one-of-a-kind notepad.
 You’ll assemble and glue your box and take it home.

 Take home: Custom laser-etched box (4”x4”) and pencil.
 Includes stack of notepaper (3.5”x3.5”).

 Price: Starts at $125 per person (final price depends on total size of artwork)